SammieSams99/Project-1-Tarot/README.md

 Upon Click: When the player clicks on the “Choose Your Daily Card” button the cards on the bottom of the page disappear then a single card is brought to the empty space in the center of the screen and flipped around.
 It displays the players daily card and a snippet of what the card can be interpreted as/ where it might be helpful in life floats underneath.

 There is no score to keep track of in this “game” and it is not timed.
-Its purpose it to provoke thought and conversation.
+Its purpose it to provoke thought and conversation surrounding mental health and wellness.